+353-1-416-8900REST OF WORLD

 • ID: 5976909

-The Malaysia Media Landscape Report provides an overview of the television and telecommunications market in relation to sports broadcasting in Malaysia today, with top-level data and detailed forecasts of key indicators up to 2028.
-The report analyses the television, SVOD, mobile handset and residential fixed-line broadband sectors, as well as a review of major sports media rights.
+The Malaysia Media Landscape Report provides an overview of the television, SVOD and telecommunications market in relation to sports broadcasting in Malaysia today, with top-level data and detailed forecasts of key indicators up to 2029.
+The report analyses the television, mobile handset and residential fixed-line broadband sectors, as well as a review of major sports media rights.

 Scope

-• Total mobile subscriptions in Malaysia reached an estimated 50.1 million at the end of 2023.
-Over the forecast period, mobile operators will add a combined 5.2 million mobile subscribers at a CAGR of 2.0%, bringing the country’s total mobile subscriptions to 55.2 million in 2028.
+• Total mobile subscriptions in Malaysia reached an estimated 50.7 million at the end of 2024.
+Over the forecast period, mobile operators will add a combined 5.2 million mobile subscribers at a CAGR of 2.0%, bringing the country’s total mobile subscriptions to 55.9 million in 2029.
+The growth is driven by continued rise in smartphone and M2M/IoT subscriptions, multi-SIM ownership among users, and expanding 5G network coverage.

-• Total fixed broadband lines will grow from 4.7 million in 2023 to 6.4 million by the end of 2028, driven by increased adoption of fiber-to-the-home (FTTH) services.
+• Total fixed broadband lines will increase from 5.1 million in 2024 to 6.7 million by the end of 2029, driven by the increase in adoption of fiber-to-the-home (FTTH) and fixed wireless subscriptions on the back of the government’s initiatives to increase the broadband network coverage and drive adoption of broadband services in the country.

 Reasons to Buy

-• This Sports Broadcasting Media Report offers a thorough, forward-looking analysis of the Malaysian television and telecommunications markets, and service providers in a concise format to help executives build proactive and profitable growth strategies.
+• This Sports Broadcasting Media Report offers a thorough, forward-looking analysis of the Malaysian television, SVOD and telecommunications markets, and service providers in a concise format to help executives build proactive and profitable growth strategies.

-• Accompanying the analyst’s Forecast products, the report examines the assumptions and drivers behind ongoing and upcoming trends in the Malaysian pay-TV, SVOD, mobile handset and residential fixed broadband markets, including the evolution of service provider market shares.
+• Accompanying the analyst’s Forecast products, the report examines the assumptions and drivers behind ongoing and upcoming trends in Malaysia's pay-TV, SVOD, mobile handset and residential fixed broadband markets, including the evolution of service provider market shares.

 Table of Contents